purdygeorgeedward-dev/krimble/README.md

 1. Change default tool on open from paint tool to hand tool.

-done.
+DONE.

 2. Smaller splash image on load so it fits mobile screens, preferably just a logo splash.
+1000 PIXELS WIDE.

+DONE.

 3. Two finger move of any open window.

-4. Move right or remove Tools menu to make a Settings menu easier to reach.
+4. Remove Tools menu to make a Settings menu easier to reach.

+DONE.

 5. Default to stripped down toolbox.